febiosoftware/NeoHookeanPlugin/README.md

 Once configuration process completes without any errors, is time to generate the platform-specific build files.
 It's always a good idea to run Configure one more time before you generate the build files.
 Once you've run Configure again, click the _Generate_ button (or type `g` if you're using ccmake).
 On Windows this will generate a Visual Studio Project, on macOS this will generate an XCode Project, and on Linux this will generate a Makefile.
 If you're running Windows or macOS, you can click the _Open Project_ button and it will automatically open the created project.

-## Building FEBio Studio <a name="build"></a>
+## Building the Plugin <a name="build"></a>

 ### Windows

 Once you have the Visual Studio project open, you can choose whether you'd like to build a debug or a release version of the software, and then start the build process by either clicking on the Play button, or by pressing _F5_.
-After a successful build, the software should launch automatically.

 ### macOS

-Once you have the XCode project open, you'll want to change the build target from `ALL_BUILD` to `NeoHookeanPl`.
-Do this by clicking on the button that says `ALL_BUILD` in the upper left corner of XCode, next to the Play and Stop buttons.
-XCode will fully build FEBioStudio with either target selected, but this will ensure that XCode will automatically launch FEBioStudio after it's been built.
-Then you can start the build by either click on the Play button, or by pressing ⌘R. After a successful build, the software should launch automatically.
+Once you have the XCode project open, you can start the build by either click on the Play button, or by pressing ⌘R.

 ### Linux